epiverse-trace/tutorials-middle/learners/reference.md

 ## E

 [Effective reproduction number]{#effectiverepro}
-: The time-varying or effective reproduction number ($Rt$) is similar to the [Basic reproductive number](#basic) ($R0$), but $Rt$ measures the number of persons infected by infectious person when some portion of the population has already been infected.
+: The time-varying or effective reproduction number ($R_t$) is similar to the [Basic reproductive number](#basic) ($R_0$), but $R_t$ measures the number of persons infected by infectious person when some portion of the population has already been infected.
 Read more about the [etymology of Reproduction number by Sharma et al, 2023](https://wwwnc.cdc.gov/eid/article/29/8/22-1445_article).

 ## F